The E-Rocket: Low-cost Testbed for TVC Rocket GNC Validation: Modeling and Control

 To validate the proposed testbed, a preliminary control strategy for trajectory tracking was employed.
 Leveraging the principles of hierarchical and thrust direction control, a typical inner-outer solution for quadrotor UAVs is used, serving as benchmark for future, more complex algorithms.

-Given the small expected magnitude of the gimbal angles, two assumptions are made that allow us to consider the vehicle as fully actuated in attitude and having independent force and torque inputs: i) the force-toque coupling appearing in the position dynamics is neglected, leading to
+Given the small expected magnitude of the gimbal angles, two assumptions are made that allow us to consider the vehicle as fully actuated in attitude and having independent force and torque inputs: i) the force-toque coupling appearing in the position dynamics is neglected, yielding

 and ii) the torque input from differential thrusting is considered to act on the longitudinal axis only, i.e,

 Consider now an inertial reference trajectory defined by $\mathbf{p}_d\left(t\right)\in\mathbb{R}^3$ of class ${C}^4$.
 We proceed by defining the tracking errors